-Research of the Novo Nordisk Foundation CO2 Research Center is at the interface between life sciences and chemical sciences to develop new fundamental understandings and early technology platforms for capturing and converting CO2 for storage and utilisation.
+Research at the Novo Nordisk Foundation CO2 Research Center is the interface between life sciences and chemical sciences to develop new fundamental understandings and early technology platforms for capturing and converting CO2 for storage and utilisation.

-Supported by extensive systems analyses, the center focuses in early research phases on the scalability of technology solutions via extensive conversations with relevant industrial partners and policy makers.
-Research activities also include basic collaborative research with companies on specific research aspects.
+Supported by extensive systems analyses, the center focuses on early research phases on the scalability of technology solutions via extensive conversations with relevant industrial partners and policy makers.
+Research activities also include basic collaborative research with companies on specific aspects of research.

-The research center is distinctive in its cross-disciplinary approach by combining and integrating the best of life and of chemical sciences, supported by systems modeling.
-Thus, the CO2 research center will also be a leader in educating and training the next generation of interdisciplinary scientists and engineers tackling the big societal problems that cannot be solved by a single discipline.
+The research center is distinctive in its cross-disciplinary approach by combining and integrating the best of life and chemical sciences, supported by systems modeling.
+Thus, the CO2 research center will also be a leader in educating and training the next generation of interdisciplinary scientists and engineers, preparing them to tackle large-scale problems that cannot be solved by a single discipline.

 Organized in a hub and satellite structure, CORC has also excellent test facilities at Aarhus University’s Foulum site to develop and conduct pilot-scale technology demonstrations.